turingschool/lesson_plans/ruby_03-professional_rails_applications/json_fundementals.md

 * Learn how to parse and create JSON in Ruby and JavaScript
 * Understand that JSON can be used as an alternative to XML in AJAX requests

-## Structure

-* 5 - Warmup / Discussion
-* 20  - Lecture I: What JSON is and is not
-  * What is JSON (in theory)?
-  * What is JSON (in practice)?
-  * Common JSON Mistakes
-  * JSON in the wild
-* 5 - Break
-* 20 - Lecture II: JSON in everyday life
-  * Differences between JSON and XML
-  * JSON with Ruby
-  * JSON with JavaScript
-  * JSON with jQuery
-* Wrap-Up

 ## Lecture

 ### Warmup

 What are some cases where you might not want to render an entire page and only send the data to a client?

 **Basic Narrative**: When designing a service or an API, you need a machine-readable way to transmit data.
 Typically, machine-readable formats have been just that—machine-readable.
 JSON strikes a balance between being machine-readable, but also human-readable.
-Because it's also more lightweight (read: less characters) it's typically faster because it requires less bandwidth to transmit,
+Because it's also more lightweight (read: less characters) it's typically faster because it requires less bandwidth to transmit.

+Before diving deep into what JSON is, let's take a look at it [here](https://birdeck-api.herokuapp.com/).

 ### What is JSON?